GenesisFR/HowToBecomeGoodAtShooters/README.md

 - allows you to make rational decisions to give you the upper hand

 ### Graphics settings
-- you want to improve how visible things are by disabling motion blur, depth of field, foliage density and increase sharpness
+- you want to improve how visible things are by disabling motion blur, depth of field, foliage density and increasing sharpness
 - use digital vibrance to make spotting enemies easier and colors stand out
 - increase the field of view to be able to see more things at the same time (will decrease frame rate)
-- use a frame limiter (preferably ingame) instead of vertical synchronization to limit input lag, stutters (due to frame rate fluctuations) and make your CPU/GPU work less
+- use a frame limiter (preferably in-game) instead of vertical synchronization to limit input lag, stutters (due to frame rate fluctuations) and make your CPU/GPU work less
 - if your frame rate is bad, lower the graphics until the game is playable

 ### Jiggle peeking